 I sleep more deeply and don’t wake up as often to go to the bathroom.

 My conditions were at the extreme end of the extreme.
 The program brought me off the ledge a little bit.

 Overall, my quality of life has improved significantly.

 Now, one of the first things you may be wondering is whether I really applied myself to the limbic system retraining program.
 I did.
 I’m the kind of person who really doesn’t know how to do anything half-assed.
 If anything, I always try to do things too perfectly.

-I applied myself to the rewiring process whole heartedly.
+I applied myself to the rewiring process wholeheartedly.
 I committed to it 200 percent.
-I practiced the rewiring steps at a minimum of 80 minutes a day.
+I practiced the rewiring steps for a minimum of 80 minutes a day.
 I never missed not one day.
 Most days I was working on it all day.
 There were days that I was doing the practice every hour or every half hour.

-Coming into this as a Universal reactor, it is a full time job for me.
-It takes a lot more than just doing the hour of practice.
-For example, on days I am doing chores like cleaning the house, I'm doing the practice every 10 or 15 minutes.
+Coming into this as a Universal reactor it was a full-time job for me.
+It took a lot more than just doing the hour of practice.
+For example, on days I was doing chores like cleaning the house, I was doing the practice every 10 or 15 minutes.
 When the day was filled with woodsmoke or rain odors, I was doing the practice every 30 or 60 minutes.